mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetime, key rollover, revocation, and so on.

-## Remote

-[EDITOR'S NOTE: not quite right. note that remotes may be at various levels of resolution. resolving a remote gives you another remote. might also be URLs, etc, etc, etc.]

-A Remote represents all the information required to establish and maintain a connection with the far end of an Association: network-layer address, transport-layer port, information about public keys or certificate authorities used to identify the remote on connection establishment, etc. Each Association is associated with a single Remote, either explicitly by the application (when created by active open) or by the Listener (when created by passive open).
-The resolution of Remotes from higher-layer information (URIs, hostnames) is architecture-dependent.

-## Local

-[EDITOR'S NOTE: Local only encapsulates application-relevant local properties.
-We should note that provisioning domains are separate, and live behind this somewhere...]

-A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface and port designators, as well as certificates and associated private keys.

 ## Transient